FAQ’s on education provision Covid-19 precautions

 What will happen if my child is taken ill with possible symptoms at school?

 If you believe your child could possibly be displaying symptoms of Covid-19, please do not send them into school.
 However, we are aware that symptoms can come on very quickly and they may only display symptoms once at school.
-Each student has their temperature checked prior to entering the building but if your child does display symptoms (high temperature, persistent; new cough or loss of taste or smell), they will be immediately taken to our medical room by a first aider to remain in isolation until they can be collected.
+Each student has their temperature checked prior to entering the building but if your child does display symptoms (high temperature, persistent; new cough or loss of taste or smell), they will be immediately taken to our medical room by a first aider to remain in isolation and they can undertake a lateral flow test (LFT).
 We will call you immediately and ask if you can come and collect them and a reminder to book a test.
 Your child will be kept in isolation in the medical room away from other pupils and staff until you can collect them or we can arrange transport home.
 Our medical room has a bed and its own toilet so your child will be comfortable and have use of facilities whilst waiting to be collected.

 Are school meals still provided?